viisar/brew/README.rst

 -----

-The aim of this project is to provide a structure for Ensembling, Stacking,
+| The aim of this project is to provide an easy API for Ensembling, Stacking,
 | Blending, Ensemble Generation, Ensemble Pruning, Dynamic Classifier Selection,
 | and Dynamic Ensemble Selection.

 -----